imajus/filo-data-broker/README.md

 - Acts as NFT factory - creates and manages NFT collections for each dataset.
 - Handles payment processing with 10% service fee deduction.
 - Integrates with FWS Payments for dataset preservation fees and 7-day lockup periods.

+For more details, refer to the [EVM project documentation](./evm/README.md).

 ### 3. **MCP Server (STDIO Local Mode)**